-Human word understanding is no doubt related to pattern recognition, but it is also conceptual and model-based, reflecting our understanding of the world around us (Lake, Ullman, Tenenbaum, & Gershman, 2017).
+Human word understanding is no doubt related to pattern recognition, but it is also conceptual and model-based, reflecting our understanding of the world around us (Lake et al., 2017).
 A computer vision or NLP algorithm learns patterns that distinguish umbrellas from other entities such as suitcases or cars, while a person also learns simple models of these concepts that cover their key parts, relations, uses, and ideals (Rumelhart, 1978).
-These models go on to support a variety of tasks: classifying and generating new examples, understanding parts and relations, inferring hidden properties, forming explanations, creating new yet related concepts, etc. (Lake, Salakhutdinov, & Tenenbaum, 2015; Murphy, 2002; Solomon, Medin, & Lynch, 1999) and understanding sentences describing all those things.
+These models go on to support a variety of tasks: classifying and generating new examples, understanding parts and relations, inferring hidden properties, forming explanations, creating new yet related concepts, and so forth.
+(Lake et al., 2015; Murphy, 2002; Solomon et al., 1999) and understanding sentences describing all those things.
 For example, when children learn about novel kinds of artifacts, they notice not only their shapes and parts, but also how those parts relate to the object's function.
 If the object is modified so that it is still similar to learned examples but misses a part that is essential to the function, children will not label it with the learned name (Kemler Nelson, 1995).
-Object recognition is one part of the input to our semantic system, but there must also be connections to deeper knowledge of the type discussed by research on human concepts if we hope to capture people's labeling of the world (e.g., Gelman, 2003; Keil, 1989; Murphy, 1988).
+Object recognition is one part of the input to our semantic system, but there must also be connections to a deeper knowledge of the type discussed by research on human concepts if we hope to capture people's labeling of the world (e.g., Gelman, 2003; Keil, 1989; Murphy, 1988).

-In sum, recent combinations of computer vision and NLP models have taken important steps towards grounding text-based representations, an essential quality of any model of psychological semantics.
-These multi-modal models can accurately describe some perceptual scenarios and understand enough to answer certain questions.
+In sum, recent combinations of computer vision and NLP models have taken important steps toward grounding text-based representations, an essential quality of any model of psychological semantics.
+These multimodal models can accurately describe some perceptual scenarios and understand enough to answer certain questions.
 They are not yet at human levels of performance, likely because they lack conceptual knowledge to interpret the visual images they are trained on.
 Further progress may come from improvements in the training data; it's possible that through training on large-scale video/audio or richer 3D environmental simulations, models will come to develop more complete and useful semantic representations for words.
-However, our suggestion is that in order to explain how people describe and understand perceptual scenarios, it will be necessary to use more detailed and sophisticated representations of objects and scenes, of the sort provided by "neuro-symbolic" models that use structured representations (graphs, programs, etc.) to bridge between modalities rather than relying exclusively on neural mappings (Johnson, Hariharan, van der Maaten, et al., 2017; Mao, Gan, Kohli, Tenenbaum, & Wu, 2019; Z. Wang & Lake, 2019).
+However, our suggestion is that in order to explain how people describe and understand perceptual scenarios, it will be necessary to use more detailed and sophisticated representations of objects and scenes, of the sort provided by "neuro-symbolic" models that use structured representations (graphs, programs, etc.) to bridge between modalities rather a blue car with a suitcase on top of it a wooden cabinet with a suitcase on top of it a close up of a piece of luggage a piece of luggage sitting on top of a box a white hat on top of a pink suitcase a yellow piece of luggage sitting on top of a table than relying exclusively on neural mappings (Johnson, Hariharan, van Der Maaten, Hoffman, et al., 2017; Mao et al., 2019; Wang & Lake, 2021).
 This is a promising direction for building richer models of psychological semantics, although current approaches aren't as developed as their neural mapping counterparts.
-However, from a broader perspective, we conclude that attempts to integrate knowledge of words with perceptual input are a promising avenue for developing word meanings that have true semantic content.
+However, from a broader perspective, we conclude that attempts to integrate the knowledge of words with perceptual input are a promising avenue for developing word meanings that have true semantic content.